Genocs/genocs-k8s/documentation/04-SETUP_MICRO_K8S.md

-# Kubernetes Cluster Setup with MicroK8s on Ubuntu WSL2
+# Kubernetes Cluster Setup with MicroK8s on Ubuntu

 ## Prerequisites
 Before you begin, ensure you have the following prerequisites:
-- **Ubuntu WSL2 VM**: Ensure you have a working Ubuntu WSL2 instance.
+- **Ubuntu WSL2 VM**: Ensure you have a working Ubuntu instance.

-1. First, install MicroK8s on your Ubuntu WSL2 VM
+1. First, install MicroK8s on your Ubuntu system:
    ``` bash
    sudo snap install microk8s --classic
    ```